How to Get Started with Travel Requests (For the Traveler)

 - Have you checked with your supervisor to confirm what default budget (chartstring) would likely pay for your travel and is it set in your profile?
 If not, you could be forced to enter it for every line in the request.

 - If you work at more than one college, is the correct profile for the Business Unit you're expecting to pay for your travel expenses set as the "default?"
-If not, your request could be routed to the wrong person, denied (making you start over), if approved accidentally charged to the wrong college.
+If not, your request could be routed to the wrong person, denied (making you start over), or (if approved accidentally) charged to the wrong college.

 If the Valid for Expenses = No the Travel Coordinator can run the Validate process by clicking the Validate button.
 It will confirm that the minimum required data exists for processing.
 It may not reflect the usage of all optional settings that could optimize the user experience, but will reflect the base profile definition to allow for creating travel requests.